Code-4-Community/learning-resources/jumpstart-week5/README.md

 2. DTOs and Marshalling/Unmarshalling
   - What are DTOs
     - What are they used for
-    - Why are they necessary
   - Marshalling/Unmarshalling
   - Validating unmarshalled objects/why it's necessary

 3. Other Request Types
-  - POST, PUT, and DELETE
-  - What are they commonly used for
+  - POST, PUT, PATCH, and DELETE: what are they commonly used for
   - Other types exist, but we won't cover them

 ## Testing